 I would first say what an excellent choice!
 You will never be bored as every day is different and you should embrace all the different aspects that are required of an employment lawyer as an adviser and/or litigator.
 Advising on a live employment issue requires skill and I would advise they scope out and discuss their strategy with another colleague as this is how they will learn.
 This will take time but enjoy the journey.
 Listen to the client and don’t stay on a fixed strategy, be prepared to move and evolve and respond to issues as they play out.

-Colleen Cleary is the principal of CC Solicitors, a market leading specialist employment law firm based in Dublin.
-Colleen leads a team of solicitors who provide commercial-focused advice to a broad range of clients, including businesses, insurance companies, charities, PLCs, health service providers, trade unions and private individual clients.
-Colleen is a founder and the Ireland member of Innangard, an international network of law firms that was set up in 2015 and is experienced in providing cross-border advice and support to clients.
+Colleen Cleary is the founder of CC Solicitors, a market leading specialist employment and partnership law firm based in Dublin.
+Colleen leads a partner led team of specialists that provide commercial-focused advice to a broad range of clients nationally and internationally.